Abdulatif-AZ/CapStone/Data/README_Datasets.md

 4. Change the file path in the below code to the path specified in the comment

-5. Run the python file '3W_Data_Extraction.py' in the terminal
+5. Run the python file '3W_Data_Extraction.py' in the terminal or the through the notebook '3W_Data_Extraction.ipynb'

 # To download extracted datasets: